Augustus7734/astrozane-hugo/content/about/about.md

 ## Introduction

-I'm Zane Landers, a digital marketing and communications specialist.
+I'm Zane Landers, an astronomer, writer, and digital marketing/communications specialist.
 Most of my hobbies are pretty hands-on - whether it's stargazing, working on my Miata, or roller skating.
 I have a Master's degree in marketing from the University of Arizona.
 I am currently looking for a full-time job position, but I also do work as a writer/editor and marketing consultant for [TelescopicWatch](https://telescopicwatch.com), [EUEC](https://euec.com), and CBX Astro part-time.

 My professional experience spans multiple disciplines.
 Since 2017, I've been building, buying, repairing, and reselling telescopes.
 This experience led me to work as a writer/editor for [TelescopicWatch](https://telescopicwatch.com) since 2018, where I review commercially manufactured telescopes and write guides for both beginners and experienced astronomers.
 I have done articles for other websites as well, and I am a frequent contributor to the [Cloudy Nights](https://www.cloudynights.com/) astronomy forum.